3. TOOLKIT DEMONSTRATION

-Selecting the MTM from the Analysis tool, and after clicking Default, Compute and Plot buttons, the MTM Spectrum of the data is plotted:
+Selecting MTM from the Tools, and after clicking Default, Compute and Plot buttons, the following MTM Spectrum of the data is obtained (need to choose both Raw and Reshaped spectrum from the Plot Options):

 MTM Analysis